-Then it's Ms. Sheriff's turn to share the evil with her tale of the disastrous experience that is making a deadline with a faulty Macintosh.
+Then it's Ms. Sheriff's turn to share the evil with her tale of the disastrous experience that Yes, actually.
+They belong in Yipe! is making a deadline with a faulty Macintosh.

 Finally, for the first time in... cohesively... a year?
-Robert Hole does his research and tells us all what's wrong with research and how it affects our notions of historic costuming.
+Robert Hole does his research and tells us all what's wrong with research and how it matically?

-Are these stories relatedly to each other thematically?
 Does the slightest detail connect each one to every other?
 Can I think of anything to link them in any way whatsoever?